Similarity-Based Supervised User Session Segmentation Method for Behavior Logs

 \section{Results and Discussion}

-This section reports the session segmentation performance of both the baseline and proposed methods on test set $D_{\text{test}}$.
+This section reports the session segmentation performance of both the baseline and proposed methods on the test set $D_{\text{test}}$.
 Table~\ref{tab:performance} summarizes the evaluation results (F1-scores calculated using a threshold of 0.5).
-In Table~\ref{tab:performance}, the columns represent the classification methods, whereas the rows are grouped by evaluation metrics, and show the results for different window sizes.
+In Table~\ref{tab:performance}, the columns represent the classification methods, whereas the rows are grouped by evaluation metrics, and present the results for different window sizes.
 The highest score for each metric is highlighted in bold.

-As a baseline, we used the cosine similarity-based segmentation method, which achieved the highest accuracy in the experiments reported in \cite{2024_Y.Jin}.
-This unsupervised approach computes the cosine similarity between two items adjacent to each candidate segmentation point.
-If the similarity exceeded a predefined threshold, the point was classified as a segmentation point.
+As a baseline, we used the cosine similarity-based segmentation method, which achieved the highest accuracy in the experiments reported in our previous work~\cite{2024_Y.Jin}.
+This unsupervised approach computes the cosine similarity between the two items adjacent to each candidate segmentation point.
+If the similarity exceeded a predefined threshold, the point was considered as a segmentation point.